brennick/dijkstras-network-simulation/README.md

 Information About the Project
 =============================

-This assignment was used for a final project for a class involving Advanced Data Structures.
+This assignment was used for a final project for a class involving Advanced Data Structures in Spring 2014.
 It has been posted with permission from the professor.

 Future Possibilities
 ====================